 Following the review of supportive documents, horses with passports from the approved registries will be considered 100% purebred.
 The European Brabant Registry of America reserves the right to assign a lesser rating if the traceable heritage does not support a 100% rating.
-Should the rating fall below 93.75%, the horse will be recognized within the European Brabant Stock Studbook. (see page 30)
+Once the applicant's parentage has been confirmed, those who are proven 100% will automatically be recognized in the European Brabant Studbook.
+Those who are less than 100%, but greater than 93.75%, must undergo a Breed Standard Evaluation.
+Those applicants who pass the Breed Standard Evaluation are then recognized in the European Brabant Studbook.
+Those horses who do not pass the Breed Standard Evaluation, or whose rating falls below 93.75%, will be recognized within the European Brabant Stock Studbook. (see page 30)